"Wonderful combination of experience and insight on how to deal with the problems retriever trainers run into. "

 Danny and his retrievers have won more Retriever Field Trials than anyone in history.
-He has trained almost twice the number of Field Champions than anyone in history.
-His long list of National Qualifiers has no challengers and, just as importantly, he owns the record for the most National Finalists ever.
+He has trained almost twice the number of field champions than anyone in history.
+His long list of national qualifiers has no challengers and, just as importantly, he owns the record for the most national finalists.

-Join the amateur and professional retriever trainers Danny Farmer and Judy Aycock as they combine over 75 years of experience and 5 National Championships to help you improve your training skills.
+Join Farmer and Aycock as they combine for more than 75 years of experience and five national championships to help improve your training skills.
 They will teach you to work through training issues with their unique approach and style, making you a better trainer and handler.
-Whether your goal is a solid hunting dog or a National Champion, this DVD will give you the tools to successfully overcome most challenges encountered in training today's gun dogs.
+Whether your goal is a solid hunting dog or a national champion, they will give you the tools to successfully overcome most challenges encountered in training today's gun dogs.

-In 1961 Danny's family moved away and both Danny and Lady were heart-broken.
-At first the neighbors did not want to part with their dog; but Lady howled non-stop and Danny missed her so much that his father offered to trade his brand new outboard motor for Lady.
-A deal was made and this started Danny's life long love and passion for dog training.
+In 1961, Danny's family moved, and both Danny and Lady were heartbroken.
+The neighbors did not want to part with their dog at first; but Lady howled nonstop, and Danny missed her so much that his father offered to trade his brand new outboard motor for Lady.
+A deal was made, and this started Danny's lifelong love and passion for dog training.

-Danny bought his first black lab when he was a freshman in college, a seven-week old pup named Daffney.
-He had been given the book "Training Your Retriever" by James Lamb Free and would read a page and then teach it to Daffney.
+Danny bought his first black lab when he was a freshman in college, a 7-week-old pup named Daffney.
+He had been given the book, "Training Your Retriever," by James Lamb Free and would read a page and then teach it to Daffney.

-Danny saw his first Field Trial in the mid 1970's and started looking for a good pup for sale.
-He bought "Farmer's Black Babe" from Glen Saprano.
-From then on, all he wanted to do was train retrievers.
+Danny saw his first field trial in the mid-1970s and started looking for a good pup for sale.
+He bought "Farmer's Black Babe" from Glen Saprano, and from then on all he wanted to do was train retrievers.

-Judy was a great teacher and had a tremendous influence in Danny's life.
+Judy was a great teacher and had a tremendous influence on Danny's life.
 He began to spend as much time as possible gathering information and knowledge from Judy.
-Danny quit his job at the sheriff's department and began training dogs full-time in the late 1970's.
+Danny quit his job at the sheriff's department and began training dogs full-time in the late 1970s.

 In 1981, Danny competed in his first National Open.
-Since then he has competed in every National Open.
-On average, he has qualified 5 dogs per year and tied the record for number of qualifiers in a single year with 9.
+On average, he has qualified five dogs per year and tied the record for the number of qualifiers in a single year with nine.

-Danny won his first National Open in 1989 and followed it up with victories in 1995 and again in 2001.
-In addition, two of his clients have also won National Opens - John Parrott, 1984 National Open and Jerry Wickliffe, 1988 National Amateur.
+Danny won his first National Open in 1989 and followed it up with victories in 1995 and 2001.
+In addition, two of his clients have also won National Opens -- John Parrott at the 1984 National Open and Jerry Wickliffe at the 1988 National Amateur.

-He holds the record for winning more Opens than any other professional handler including an amazing 18 Opens in a row.
-He had trained and is responsible for creating over 90 Field Champions.
-He has had the High Point Open Dog twice and finished National Open with 4 dogs twice.
-He still holds the record for the High-Point male Derby dog.
+He holds the record for winning more Opens than any other professional handler, including an amazing 18 in a row.
+He had trained and is responsible for creating more than 90 field champions.
+He has had the High Point Open Dog twice and finished National Open with four dogs twice.
+He still holds the record for the high-point male Derby dog.

 Danny now lives in Anderson, Texas, and retriever training continues to be his passion.

 Judy was born in Princeton, New Jersey, where her father was Dean of Students at Princeton University.
-When she was a child, the family moved to the Chicago-area where her father became president of the National Merit Scholarship Corporation.
-He had been involved in developing tests for the military in the 1940's and this eventually led to his involvement in designing the Scholastic Aptitude Test (SAT).
-Judy attended public school in the Chicago-area where she was involved in sports.
+When she was a child, the family moved to the Chicago area where her father became president of the National Merit Scholarship Corporation.
+He had been involved in developing tests for the military in the 1940s, and this eventually led to his involvement in designing the Scholastic Aptitude Test (SAT).
+Judy attended public school in the Chicago area where she was involved in sports.
 She was named to the Mayor Daly Youth Foundation track team, competing in the 800 meters.
-She graduated from UCLA, earning a degree in psychology and history.
+She graduated from UCLA, earning degrees in psychology and history.
 While in college, Judy became a serious tennis player and for a brief period, she competed on the tennis circuit.

-Raider had sired a litter of pups, one of which belonged to John Folson who worked for Rex.
-His named was Honcho and Judy admired his tremendous desire.
-She asked John if he would sell Honcho and they agreed on a price.
+Raider had sired a litter of pups, one of which belonged to John Folson who worked for Carr.
+His named was Honcho, and Judy admired his tremendous desire.
+She asked John if he would sell Honcho, and they agreed on a price.
 Through Judy and Rex's tutelage, Honcho became the 1976 National Open Champion at the age of 3.

 Judy has trained many accomplished retrievers, most notably the 1984 National Amateur Retriever Champion and the second all-time high-point field trial retriever FC-NACF Trumarc's Zip Code.
-She is the only person to win a National Open and a National Amateur with two different dogs.
-She has won numerous double headers with many different dogs and has given judging and training seminars in the U.S., Australia, and New Zealand.
+Judy is the only person to win a National Open and a National Amateur with two different dogs.
+She has won numerous doubleheaders with many different dogs and has given judging and training seminars in the U.S., Australia, and New Zealand.